jothilakshmij/codora/README.md

-# Codora - Code Screenshot
+# Codora - Code snippet editor

 A powerful tool for sharing code snippets with additional features.
 Share beautiful screenshots of your code on your social media platforms.